Vine: The Good, the Bad and the Inappropriate

 Within hours of Vine's launch, the ability for users to find Facebook friends using Vine disappeared, though this restriction by Facebook was motivated by commercial rather than privacy concerns.

 Will it work?

 I managed to get my first Vine tweet up no problems.
-But then – maybe as word spread – it fell over, and posting to Twitter and Facebook stopped working, or was at least was delayed by hours.
-That spoilt my fun – but I’m sure it’s only temporary.
+But then - maybe as word spread - it fell over, and posting to Twitter and Facebook stopped working, or was at least delayed by hours.
+That spoilt my fun - but was only temporary.
 I was asked by mycustomer.com if I thought this app was here to stay?
-If they can control the inevitable tide of smut (how?), then I’m sure of it.
+If they can control the inevitable tide of smut (how?), and improve the privacy options, then I'm sure of it.